 Journalist Sanjay Suri offered a first-hand account of seeing Nath controlling a mob that was attacking the Rakab Ganj gurudwara in Delhi in 1984.
 Somehow, Nath was left out of the initial investigation.
 Under PM Atal Bihari Vajpayee, the Nanavati Commission was set up to re-examine the case, but once again Nath skirted by on account of the “vague” nature of the evidence brought against him.
 When he was installed as the Congress party chief in Punjab in 2016, he had to be hastily recalled as Sikh parties expressed outrage.
 And yet, as the Congress scored its most significant win since 2014 in November, he landed on his feet yet again, pipping the younger and arguably more popular candidate Jyotiraditya Scindia to land the CM’s post.

 Continuing to extend its patronage to tainted leaders like Kumar and Nath might be a mistake on the Congress’ part, but even India’s grand old party cannot overrule the courts.

 The discrepancy between the fortunes of Kamal Nath and Sajjan Kumar is stark, but it was not always like this.
 The reason that Kumar’s life sentence is such a twist in the tale is because for the longest time, it seemed that he too would never be held accountable for 1984.
-Nath being named CM of Madhya Pradesh last month drove home the disturbing point that there are still some actors from that ghastly episode who have avoided paying their dues – and in fact, are actually being rewarded for it.
-Reacting to his appointment, leader of the Shiromani Akali Dal Manjinder Singh Sirsa said, “Rahul Gandhi wants to give a message that those involved in the killings of Sikhs in 1984 now need not worry… that they are behind them and will reward them instead.”
+Nath being named CM of Madhya Pradesh in December 2018 drove home the disturbing point that there are still some actors from that ghastly episode who have avoided paying their dues – and in fact, are actually being rewarded for it.
+Reacting to his appointment, leader of the Shiromani Akali Dal Manjinder Singh Sirsa had said, “Rahul Gandhi wants to give a message that those involved in the killings of Sikhs in 1984 now need not worry… that they are behind them and will reward them instead.”